This is the book for the computational tools of Fiber-seq which describes the two major software tools:

 -q, --quality Include per base quality scores in "fiber_qual"

--s, --simplify Simplify output by remove fiber sequence
+-s, --simplify Simplify output by removing fiber sequence

 ft center